-In this fascinating account of the euro debate (front page splash in the Spectator), Peter Oborne and Frances Weaver analyse the deeply unpleasant ridicule and smear tactics used against eurosceptics, whose views have since been vindicated.
+In this fascinating account of the euro debate, Peter Oborne and Frances Weaver analyse the deeply unpleasant ridicule and smear tactics used against eurosceptics, whose views have since been vindicated.
 They:

 recall the errors, falsehoods and libels uttered by the advocates of the single currency by politicians including Danny Alexander, Paddy Ashdown, Tony Blair, Ken Clarke, Nick Clegg, Chris Huhne, Peter Mandelson and Chris Patten and journalists including David Aaronovitch, Oonagh Blackman, Diane Coyle, Andrew Gowers, Johann Hari, Will Hutton, Philip Stephens and Hugo Young